imjuni/ctix/README.md

 When `ctix` generates the `index.ts` file, it uses [prettier](https://prettier.io/) and [prettier-plugin-organize-imports](https://www.npmjs.com/package/prettier-plugin-organize-imports) to check if the files to be exported are used.
 During this process, files that only contain `declare module` are excluded.
 This can cause issues if you intend to bundle type files.
 However, if you add `@ctix-declaration` to the file, it will be included in the `index.ts` file.
 Keep in mind that `@ctix-declaration` is applied after the exclude option, so make sure the file is not included in the exclude option.

+> @ctix-declaration does not work when used with export statements in the same file.

 ```ts
 /** @ctix-declaration */